yash00300/Iris_Prediction/README.md

 ## Results 🎯

-* The model achieves an accuracy of 98% (replace with your results).
+* The model achieves an accuracy of 98%.

 * Predictions can classify the three species of Iris flowers based on their features.